You Exist Too Much: Summary

 The novel follows an unnamed Palestinian American woman as she struggles to unlearn cycles of longing, secrecy, and emotional self-erasure.
-As a child in Bethlehem, she’s shamed for wearing shorts near the Church of the Nativity.
-Her mother’s cold response marks the beginning of a lifelong pattern: craving affection from women who cannot or will not return it.
+As a child in Bethlehem, she's shamed for wearing shorts near the Church of the Nativity.
+Her mother's cold response marks the beginning of a lifelong pattern: craving affection from women who cannot or will not return it.

 In early adulthood, she moves to Florence after college, hoping to reinvent herself through language, distance, and art.
-Instead, she falls into a tight-knit expat circle that nicknames her closest companions the Sacrifice—a Dutch girl with whom she develops a deep, co-dependent bond—and the Savior, a Brazilian girl with whom she briefly shares a flirtation.
+Instead, she falls into a tight-knit expat circle that nicknames her closest companions the Sacrifice—a Dutch girl with whom she develops a deep, co-dependent bond—and the Savior, a Salvadoran girl with whom she briefly shares a flirtation.
 Her relationship with the Sacrifice is emotionally charged and blurs the lines between friendship and desire.
 They sleep in the same bed, share private rituals, and act like a couple without ever defining the connection—until the Sacrifice confesses love and abruptly leaves.
-The narrator’s fragile sense of self collapses, and she returns to the U.S. months early, disoriented and depressed.
+The narrator's fragile sense of self collapses, and she returns to the U.S. months early, disoriented and depressed.

 Back in New York, she moves in with Anna, a girlfriend she later betrays by carrying on a secret emotional affair with a married professor.
 When Anna discovers the emails, she leaves.
 Shaken, the narrator admits herself to a treatment centre for love and sex addiction in Kentucky, where she begins to face the compulsions that have shaped her life.
 In therapy, she confesses a crush on her female therapist and, for the first time, receives understanding instead of rejection.

 Later, while pursuing an MFA in the Midwest, she begins an affair with Matías, a married writer.
 When he invites her to Buenos Aires, she declines, recognising the fantasy for what it is.
 Her pattern of destructive longing persists through hookups, DJing, and a toxic entanglement with her neighbour Tara, but her friendship with Renata, with whom she has a brief romantic moment that Renate rejects, is steady, non-sexual, and long-lasting, serves as an emotional anchor.

-The novel ends with a trip to the Middle East for her grandmother’s funeral.
+The novel ends with a trip to the Middle East for her grandmother's funeral.
 She passes the Israeli border on her way to the West Bank, she asks not to have her passport stamped so she can still visit Lebanon—a quiet expression of her split identity.
 In Bethlehem and Amman, she confronts her estranged mother and begins to see the mirroring between their traumas.
 Upon returning to the U.S., she finds herself in a new relationship with Anouk, a woman who is emotionally present and undramatic—unlike every partner before her.
 In the final scene, as the narrator kisses Anouk and reflects on “making room” for her, the moment suggests a slow, hard-earned shift: she may finally be choosing love rooted in reality, not in absence.